Rewire is a national publication for adults in their 20s and 30s who want to improve their lives and build a better and brighter future for all.

 Our Future: What does it mean to be an engaged citizen?
 How is our world changing and what do you need to know to make your own impact?
 Here you'll find stories about democracy and culture, stories to inspire you and engage you as a global citizen.

 Work: Many career milestones take place in your twenties and thirties, and we provide content across the spectrum.
 From landing a job, to figuring out a career, we offer relatable experts with achievable advice and entrepreneurial success stories to spark your work ethic.

 Money: Whether your finances are cause for concern or celebration, we have insights to inform your budgeting and address the emotional baggage so often associated with our money.

-Living: What kind of a lifestyle do you live?
+Living: What kind of lifestyle do you live?
 How can the choices you make today put you on a path for a better tomorrow?
-Inspired by the latest research, this category offers content about sustainable living, moves big and small and offers profiles of remarkable folks to inspire.
+Inspired by the latest research, this category offers content about sustainable living, moves big and small, and offers profiles of remarkable folks to inspire.

-PBS is in our DNA and so we also create content across all these categories in support of nationally-broadcast or streamable PBS programs we think our audience needs to know about.
-These run the gamut from exclusive interviews with “Independent Lens” producers to quizzes to help you learn more about yourself through one of the programs.
-PBS is not just on your TV anymore and we want to help you rediscover the network you may have grown up with.
+PBS is in our DNA, and so we also create content across all these categories in support of nationally broadcast or available-to-stream PBS programs we think our community wants and needs to know about.
+We want to help you rediscover — or discover for the first time — all that PBS has to offer you today.

 For a better life and a brighter future.